-The pace of life slowed after Cedar Creek.
+The pace of military life slowed for the 22nd after Cedar Creek.
 The Spring of 1865 found the regiment involved in occupation duty in the Carolinas and Georgia, where the residents' initial hostility sometimes turned to friendliness towards the Iowans.
 The men of the 22nd played the part of goodwill ambassadors as best they could, and found some common ground with their former enemies.

 After frustrating delays, the 22nd was formally mustered out in Savannah on 25 July 1865, and by August the regiment was back among friends and family.
 The 22nd's journey over three years and thousands of miles was over.
 Its wartime sacrifice of 114 battle deaths entitled it to a place among William Fox's "Fighting 300" regiments.

 The 22nd began regular reunion meetings in 1886, and its members maintained an active regimental organization well into the 20th Century...never forgetting the comrades they had lost.